Kavaeric/p700/codex/Earth.md

 is hazardous to most multicellular carbon life if inhaled, the layer is too high to warrant any real hazard.

-## Habitation
+## Society
-[Terran](Terran.html) civilisation first formed on Earth and is mostly saturated in areas with milder climates, though advances in technology allowed many to live in harsher conditions on the planet.
+[Terran](Terran) civilisation first formed on Earth and is mostly saturated in areas with milder climates, though advances in technology allowed many to live in harsher conditions on the planet.

+With its tremendous population and capital status, Earth is to be considered no less than one of the most diverse worlds in Juxta Sagittaria.
+Its relative proximity to [Ikamo](Ikamo_Federation) space has also granted it a considerable non-terran population as well.

 As of 2717 the planet's population was was estimated at approximately 15.5 billion inhabitants, and is expected to remain mostly stable.